Qengineering/Radxa-Zero3-DMA32-unchached-heap/README.md

-# Radxa Zero3 DMA32 unchached heap
+# Radxa Zero3 4 GB RAM limit
-Zero3 DMA32 heap deb packages
+Zero3 4 GB RAM deb packages
-Use these packages to create an uncahched 32-bit DMA heap.
 The Rockchip RGA library only works with Radxa Zero 3 devices with 4 GB or less RAM.
 Above 4 GB, you are facing:
 - DMA memory mapping issues: